ahendricks1/CS61_Handbook/dictionary.md

 # Dictionary

-A dictionary is a heterogeneous, unordered structure consisting of key:value pairs, identified in Python with curly braces {}.
+A dictionary is a heterogeneous, unordered structure consisting of unique key:value pairs, identified in Python with curly braces {}.

 # In Memory

-In memory, a set looks like this:
+In memory, a dictionary looks like this:

 \[sketch or diagram\]